 The fire candidates can be extracted at the very first because it is better to search selectively fire region than to the whole frame in terms of performance.
 Setting fire-like color range of RGB or color weight through machine learning is general, so I applied color weight algorithm from as pre-processing.
 In addition, color-balancing such as can be also added for nighttime environment.

 2. Red Channel Based Detection

 Fire-like color seems to have the noticeable red component although not all do so.
 Moreover, a fire is generally flickering.
 Red channel based detection is based on these two features that the red component of a fire stands out and flickers.
 To be more specific, the red component of the candidate region is observed and the average of its histogram is calculated.
 If the region is actually a fire, the average will be perturbated near the high intensity.
-As aboe, the magenta box of the left image is the candidate region and the right image represents its histogram.
-The blur vertical bars are the averages of the histogram of each frame.
+As above, the magenta box of the left image is the candidate region and the right image represents its histogram.
+The blue vertical bars are the averages of the histogram of each frame.

 3. Covariance Based Detection

 This algrithm uses the fire features that defines.
 They defined the spatio-temporal features including RGB values and their derivatives.
 But I apply them with modification, which means that the most similar features are searched during some period using NCC while they apply the features to their SVM training system.
 Once the most similar features are given, the optical flow of them is calculated.
 If it is from the real fire, the flow would seem almost random.
 On the other hands, If it is a part of a static or moving object, the flow would be static or moving in one direction.
 That means it is possible to tell whether these features are from the real fire observing the delta set of the flow.
 Even if a object is moving, the delta set of the flow would be small because the delta is consistent in a specific direction.
 As above, the two red box images in the bottom image are most similiar among the others.
 As a result, the fire is detected as the yellow box in the top-left image because the flow delta of them is big enough.